github/developer.github.com/content/v3/orgs/members.md

 ## Members list

 List all users who are members of an organization.
 A member is a user that belongs to at least 1 team in the organization.
-If the authenticated user is also a member of this organization then both concealed and public members will be returned.
-If the requester is not a member of the organization the query will be redirected to the [public members list](#public-members-list).
+If the authenticated user is also an owner of this organization then both concealed and public members will be returned.
+If the requester is not an owner of the organization the query will be redirected to the [public members list](#public-members-list).

     GET /orgs/:org/members